 The Job of a Dental Assistant

-- Setting and verifying appointments
+- Setting and confirming appointments

 - Sterilizing and preparing dental instruments

-- Handing instruments to dentists during procedures
+- Providing instruments to dentists during procedures

 - Preparing X-ray machines and handling X-rays